-I blog about politics, race, gender, feminism, Islam, being visibly Muslim, Eurocentric academia, decolonising minds/bodies and more.
+She writes and speaks about politics, race, gender, feminism, Islam, being visibly Muslim, Eurocentric academia, decolonising minds/bodies and more.
 The aim of this blog is to create space.
-Space for my voice and space to be able to think.
+Space for her voice and space to be able to think.

 In relation to writing, featuring, speaking, performing poetry or other use the following:

 – Fly Girls of Cambridge blog, https://flygirlsofcambridge.com/.

 – The Cambridge Student, ‘Taste of Ramadan’, 5 week column, 2014.

 – Wandsworth Radio, ‘She Speaks with Katy Davis’, 11/12/2016.

 – BBC Asian Network, ‘Soch of the Week’, from 2:15:00, 19/1/2017.

 – BBC Asian Network, ‘Reports’, from 05:42, 11/5/2017.

 – sister-hood, ‘Nothing ‘neutral’ about the hijab ban’, 28/03/2017.